Mezo-hx/lobster/docs/source/engine.md

 your Lobster program as well, an example of that can be found in `samples/custom_shader_metaballs.lobster`.

-Lobster uses glsl shaders compatible with OpenGL 3+ and OpenGL ES 3+, and you'll have to look elsewhere to learn the details of this language.
+Lobster uses GLSL shaders compatible with OpenGL 3+ and OpenGL ES 3+, and you'll have to look elsewhere to learn the details of this language.

 Lobster wraps these shaders in a custom declaration language, to cut down on